Wings in the sand.

 “Oh, Mr. Morrison has proven to be a hard man to kill, Miss Strawberries.”

-As Barrett and the woman re-entered the room, he strutted back to his desk, where he sat upon it with his legs crossed.
+Barrett and the woman re-entered the room.
+He strutted back to his desk where he sat upon it with his legs crossed.

 Shelby told him the most of it.
-That the creatures had murdered everyone, that the Banner was searching for something, that the outskirts could be next.
-To all of it The Baron just scoffed.
+That the creatures had murdered everyone, that the Banner was searching for something, or someone, that the outskirts might be next.
+To all of it, The Baron simply scoffed.

 “Hell be no army.
 It be a fire, burning recklessly.
-We of de Gedes.
-De Loa, de beak and de pan.
-De blood and de rum.
+We of te Gedes.
+Te Loa, te beak and te pan.
+Te blood and te rum.
 We be more clever.
-More able than de Banner.”
+More able than te Banner.”
 He drew the smoke from his cigar into his lung, his chest slowly expanding until it stopped, then he continued his speech.

-“Dem don’t make...
+“Tem don’t make...
 Plans.
-Dem don’t make much of anyting."
+Tem don’t make much of anyting.”
 The smoke bellowed from his lips.